ycw66/tx_service/doc/mvcc.md

 ### Under what circumstances can unrepeatable reading occur using snapshot read?
 Case read-tx's `read_ts` is bigger than the current `commit_ts` of ccentry(*that is, the version to read is the current version*).
 And, the ccentry is updated with the `commit_ts` smaller than `read_ts`.
 Then, next snapshot read of the read-tx will get the newly uploaded version.

-### Review the "RepeatableRead" design of "OCC" and "Locking" CcProtocol in MonographDB
+### Review the "RepeatableRead" design of "OCC" and "Locking" CcProtocol in EloqDB

 *(Read record of readset including: `CcEntryAddr`, `version_ts`, `CcProtocol`, `LockType`)*